coreweave/kubernetes-cloud/README.md

 The Kubernetes environment enables a flexible and reliable method of deploying workloads and services on CoreWeave's Accelerated Compute Cloud.

 ## Deployment examples
-Please see the folders in this repository for ready to Deploy examples Kubernetes manifests.
+Please see the folders in this repository for ready to deploy Kubernetes manifest examples.

 ## Node Labels
 Selecting the right hardware for your workload is important.
 All compute nodes are tagged with a set of labels specifying the hardware type that is available inside.
 [Affinity Rules](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) should be leveraged on workloads to ensure that the desired type of hardware (ie. GPU model) gets assigned to the Pod.
 The following labels are currently available.